2005 dengue outbreak in Singapore: Community response

 Health Minister Khaw Boon Wan urged the public to help in the fight against the disease.
 As households are common breeding grounds for mosquitos and are less accessible for fogging, residents can help by checking for stagnant water in their households and neighbourhood and ensuring no blockage of drains.
 Due to the short life cycle of Aedes aegypti mosquitos (7 to 10 days), frequent checks are necessary to eradicate dengue.
 These checks only take several minutes and could potentially save lives.

 Dr Kevin Palmer, World Health Organization's regional adviser for mosquito-borne diseases, said that it is important for ordinary residents to play their part.
 He added that fogging alone was not effective as winds could blow the insecticide away.
 Yaacob Ibrahim also said that fogging only kills adult mosquitoes, but not the larva and therefore less effective compared to removing breeding sites.

 Singapore residents are also arming themselves with anti-mosquito products including insecticides, repellents and electronic mosquito traps.
 For repellents, experts are recommending those with an active ingredients, such as DEET which provide more effective and lasting protection.

-Some residents are buying a potted plant called Citronella and placing it at their home.
-The perennial grass plant, imported from Cameron Highlands, gives off a strong lemon-like fragrance which repels mosquitoes.
+As a preventive measure, some residents bought a perennial grass plant, Citronella, and placing it at their home to repel mosquitos.
+The plant gives off a strong lemon-like fragrance which supposedly repels mosquitoes.

 To prevent the spread of the virus, those who are already infected with dengue are encouraged to use mosquito repellents, wear long-sleeved clothing and sleep under mosquito nets to prevent mosquitoes from biting them again and spreading the virus to others.

 Weekend blitz

+Minister for the Environment and Water Resources Yaacob Ibrahim informed Parliament that NEA officers with volunteers would conduct weekend blitz campaigns over six weeks, covering all estates, to destroy mosquito-breeding sites.

 First blitz, 17–18 September

 On the weekend of 17–18 September, more than 700 officers and volunteers launched a house-to-house campaign to remove breeding sites at four neighbourhoods, in what Minister Mah Bow Tan described as "sort of a carpet-combing exercise".
 The four neighbourhoods involved in the weekend blitz are Ang Mo Kio, Yishun, Hougang and Marsiling, which are among the worst affected regions.

 In this "search-and-destroy" operation, mosquito-fighting "commandos" combed the streets, checked the drains, looked at the bins and the roof structures at all estates to seek and destroy breeding sites.
-They found 172 mosquito-breeding sites, mainly flower pot trays, water containers, litters and tree holes.
+They found 172 mosquito-breeding sites, mainly flower pot trays, water containers, litter in open area and tree holes.

 Second blitz, 24–25 September

-In the following weekend, five more areas were added to the weekend blitz, namely Toa Payoh/Bishan, Tampines, Choa Chu Kang, Bedok and Boon Lay/Jurong, and more than 200 breeding sites were found.
+In the following weekend, the blitz was continued and covered five other areas such as Toa Payoh/Bishan, Tampines, Choa Chu Kang, Bedok and Boon Lay/Jurong, and 220 breeding sites were found and destroyed.